 Trudy, however, is headstrong and emboldened by her decision to leave a set of expectations behind in deciding to come to the Point.
 Despite Mrs. Crawley’s warnings and restrictions, Trudy is dissatisfied with Mrs.Crawley’s pronouncements.

 (One of the elements of this story which I most enjoyed cannot be discussed without revealing an essential plot development; the author’s theme of identity as it relates to intimate relationships — and love and loss — takes an unexpected turn.)

 A lighthouse is a beacon of safety; it guides the way to harbour for those who are lost or struggling.
-The lighthouse on Point Lucia, however, affords Lucia the opportunity to enter a wilderness.
+The lighthouse on Point Lucia, however, affords Trudy the opportunity to enter a wilderness.

 From my girlhood days of watching the Disney film “Pete’s Dragon”, I have found the idea of life in a lighthouse fascinating, and it holds an appeal for many others as well.